 Overall, education is split into primary and secondary levels (as in most countries), with kindergarten being optional.
 All schools in Saudi Arabia are overseen by The Ministry of Education and the General Presidency of Girls’ Education.
 Students between ages 6 and 12 must attend primary school, while those ages 13 to 16 attend intermediate school, and students 17 to 19 attend secondary school.
 Subjects covered in secondary schools include science, literature, math, history, Arabic, Islamic studies, and English.

-- In math, students in Saudi Arabia scored 373, which is a significant 116 points below the OECD country mean (489).
-In fact, boys performed even lower with a 367 average, ranked #74 out of 77 PISA-participating countries.
+- In math, students in Saudi Arabia scored 389, which is significantly below the OECD country mean (472).

 - Additionally, OECD reports that 30% of students in Saudi Arabia reported being bullied at least a few times a month, compared to 23% on average across OECD countries.